-- Is faculty punctual to the class? - Does teacher come with adequate preparation for the class? - Does faculty use blackboard for illustration and solving the problems effectively? - Does the faculty solve problems from VTU Question paper in the class?

-- Does faculty answer the question satisfactorily? - Does the faculty evaluate the bluebooks on time and give the solutions to the test questions? - What is your rating for the faculty?
+- Is faculty punctual to the class? - · Does teacher come with adequate preparation for the class? - Does faculty use blackboard for illustration and solving the problems effectively? - · Does the faculty solve problems from VTU Question paper in the class? - · Does the faculty encourage student's interaction in the class? - · Does faculty answer the question satisfactorily? - Does the faculty evaluate the bluebooks on time and give the solutions to the test questions? - What is your rating for the faculty?